sandesvitor/stone_elixir_project/README.md

 This project uses *mix* for a easier compilation, usage and testing of the application.
 The **./lib** folder contains the *stone_challenge.ex* file, with the module for this app, *StoneChallenge*.
 The function *StoneChallenge.generateBill* is the main function that correspond to the propoused challenge.

-The paramethers for *StoneChallenge.generateBill* are:
+The parameters for *StoneChallenge.generateBill* are:

 ### **1. products**: